SPLASHDT/splash-docker/README.md

 mkdir /data
 ~~~

 edit docker-compose.yaml and change "source: /data" to the location of the data directory.

+** Note that there are TWO occurences of this, one for the backend container and one for the downloader.
+Make sure you change both of them. **

 # 3. Downloading the static data